Ishibashi Robert Sensei - 6th dan

 Jean Jackson Sensei - 5th dan

-Jackson Jean began practicing Aikido in 1997 at Palm Beach Aiki Kai in South Florida under the instruction of Richard Wagener Sensei.
-Jackson then moved to Los Angeles, California in 1999.
-He is in the hospitality business.
+Jackson Jean Sensei began practicing Aikido in 1997 at Palm Beach AikiKai in South Florida under the instruction of Richard Wagener Sensei.
+Jackson Sensei then moved to Los Angeles, California, in 1999, where he continued his training and professional career in the hospitality business.

-Six months after arriving in Los Angeles, Jackson went on to continue his journey in aikido under the guidance and instruction of Daniel MizukamiSensei at Los Angeles Aiki Kai.
+Six months after arriving in Los Angeles, Jackson Sensei continued his journey in Aikido under the guidance and instruction of Mizukami Sensei at Los Angeles Aiki Kai.